mkondratek/git-machete-blog-post/blog.md

 | ![Git Machete - Rebase](rebase-idea_dark-4x3.gif "Rebase From VCS Log") |  ![Git Machete - Rebase](rebase-gm_dark-4x3.gif "Rebase From Git Machete") |

-Second, `Push Branch...`.
+Now all that's left is to `Push Branch...`.
-This action opens a usual push dialog.
+This action opens a (force) push dialog.
 After a successful push, the remote branch is **up to date** with its remote branch.